goodlyrottenapple/calculus-toolbox/_posts/2015-04-21-isabellebuilder.md

 category: ref
 date: 2015-04-21 11:19:29
 ---
-Add any macro functions for code generation in Isabelle theories to this [file](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/tools/isabuilder.py).
+Add any macro functions for code generation in Isabelle theories to this [file (`tools/isabuilder.py`)](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/tools/isabuilder.py).
 They will automatically be called if referenced in the processed file (i.e if a method `foo` is defined, it will be called if `(*foo*)` appears in the processed file).
 For passing arguments to `foo`, use `(*foo?arg1?arg2?...*)` in the processed file.
 The return type for any function that can be referenced in the processed files must be string.
 For any functions that do not return a string, add two underscores before a function name.
 Also add two underscores if the function is going to be static or purposefully hidden from use in the processed file.